ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 __Can we fix it?__
 Yes, we can, and the fix is actually pretty straightforward.
-One of the utility functions returned by `renderHook()` is a function called `waitForNextUpdate()` which returns a Promise, which
+One of the utility functions returned by `renderHook()` is a function called `waitForNextUpdate()` which returns a Promise that resolves the next time our hook is called.

 ```js
 it('fetches Zelda', async () => {